'Ghost Ship' warehouse fire defendants take plea deals in manslaughter case

 Two California men pleaded no contest Tuesday to 36 counts of involuntary manslaughter in a deadly fire at a dilapidated Oakland warehouse during an unpermitted concert.

 Under the terms of the plea agreement, Derick Almena could be sentenced to nine years in prison and Max Harris could receive a six-year sentence.
-The men will be formally sentenced during a two-day hearing that begins Aug.
+Formal sentencing is set to take place during a two-day hearing that begins Aug.
 9.

-With good behavior, both men are only expected to serve half their sentences.
+With good behavior, both men are expected to serve only half their sentences.
 They have been in jail for a year.

 Thirty-six people were killed on Dec.
-2, 2016 when fire broke out at the so-called Ghost Ship warehouse, which had been converted into an artist collective that included dwelling units.
+2, 2016, after the fire broke out at the so-called Ghost Ship warehouse, which had been converted into an artist collective that included dwelling units.
 The victims, most of them in their 20s and 30s, were caught in a space that prosecutors described as a "death trap" with few exits, rickety stairs and dark and dangerous passageways.

-Authorities say the 48-year-old Almena rented the warehouse and illegally converted it into an entertainment venue and residences while Harris, 28, helped him collect rent and schedule concerts like the one taking place the night of the blaze.
+Investigators said Almena, 48, rented the warehouse and illegally converted it into an entertainment venue and residences while Harris, 28, helped him collect rent and schedule concerts like the one taking place the night of the blaze.

 Almena lived in the warehouse with his wife and three children.
 The family was staying in a nearby hotel on the night of the fire.
 Harris also lived in the warehouse and escaped the fire unharmed.

-During Tuesday's hearing, the judge had the men say no contest as the name of each victim was read.
+During Tuesday's hearing, the men said no contest as each victim's name was read.
 It was an emotional process that took 30 minutes and saw family members and friends cry quietly when their loved ones were named.

 Relatives of the victims who were in court Tuesday were split about the plea deal.
-Some said they were pleased Almena and Harris accepted their role in the tragedy, while others were angry that the men weren't given longer sentences and that they'll serve time in county jail as opposed to state prison.
+Some said they were pleased Almena and Harris accepted their roles in the tragedy, while others were angry that the men weren't given longer sentences and that they would serve time in county jail as opposed to state prison.

 "That's 36 lives, you know," David Gregory, the father of 20-year-old victim Michela Gregory, told The Associated Press.
 "We wanted fair justice, and we didn't get it."